Ángel Piqueras: Early career

 After two seasons of the European Talent Cup, Piqueras made his debut in the Red Bull MotoGP Rookies Cup in 2022, the young rider made a significant impact right off the bat, garnering two pole positions in his debut round at the Algarve International Circuit, but retired in race one and didn't start the race in race two.
 He turned his fortunes around at Jerez, where he claimed his first podium in the series, a second place finish.
 In the latter half of the season starting from Sachsenring, he made a huge improvement to his campaign, securing two victories, four more pole positions and claiming six more podiums, as he finished his campaign fourth overall.

-Piqueras also competed in the 2022 FIM JuniorGP World Championship for the first time, where he retired from three races and withdrew from a fourth race but on the upside, he garnered three podiums and finished 5th in the championship with 105 points.
+Piqueras also competed in the 2022 FIM JuniorGP World Championship for the first time, where he retired from three races and withdrew from a fourth race but on the upside, he garnered three podiums and finished fifth in the championship with 105 points.

-In 2023, Piqueras competed in both the 2023 FIM JuniorGP World Championship and the 2023 Red Bull MotoGP Rookies Cup, the same as last year but instead would storm to both titles, and in the Red Bull MotoGP Rookies Cup he amassed nine wins in 14 races, and was crowned Champion with two rounds to spare, ending the year with a historic 115-point lead over the second-placed rider in the Red Bull Rookies Cup.
-While in the JuniorGP World Championship he claimed four wins and five poles, ending the championship with a whopping 220 points, compared to the runner-up, Luca Lunetta's 138 points.
+In 2023, Piqueras competed in both the 2023 FIM JuniorGP World Championship and the 2023 Red Bull MotoGP Rookies Cup, the same as last year but instead would storm to both titles, and in the Red Bull MotoGP Rookies Cup, he amassed nine wins in 14 races, and was crowned Champion with two rounds to spare, ending the year with a historic 115-point lead over the second-placed rider in the Red Bull Rookies Cup.
+While in the JuniorGP World Championship, he claimed four wins and five poles, ending the championship with a whopping 220 points, compared to the runner-up, Luca Lunetta's 138 points.

 Moto3 World Championship

 Leopard Racing (2024)

 Following his impressive performances, Piqueras was signed to Leopard Racing for the 2024 Moto3 World Championship, the team of last year's riders champion, Jaume Masià.
 Piqueras would partner Adrián Fernández for the season.

-Piqueras scored his maiden podium in only his third race in the United States, where he also claimed his teams 100th podium ever.
-At Assen he got his first pole position, but would finish the race in eighth.
+Piqueras scored his maiden podium in only his third race in the United States, where he also claimed his teams 100th podium.
+At Assen, he got his first pole position, but would finish the race in eighth.

 Following retirement in Great Britain and Aragón, Piqueras took back-to-back podiums at San Marino and Emilia Romagna, which were both run at Misano Circuit.
 He took his first victory at San Marino as well.

-The Asian swing of his campaign wasn't as successful, retiring from Japan, Thailand and Malaysia.
+The Asian swing of Piqueras' campaign wasn't as successful, retiring from Japan, Thailand and Malaysia.
 He bounced back in the final round of the season at Valencia, where he got a final podium.
 Piqueras finished his first season in Grand Prix motorcycle racing in 8th with 153 points.